 What are the terms and conditions?

 1.1.
-Courses are open to anyone aged eighteen (18) and over.
+Classes are open to anyone aged eighteen (18) and over.

 1.2.
-To book a place please book online on the Courses page.
+To book a place please book online on the Classes page.

 1.3.
-Your place on the Course will be subject to availability.
+Your place on the Class will be subject to availability.

 1.4.
-If the Studio is unable to offer you a place on the Course of your choice, it will inform you and your name will be added to a Course waiting list.
+If the Studio is unable to offer you a place on the Class of your choice, it will inform you and your name will be added to a Class waiting list.

 OUR RIGHTS AND OBLIGATIONS

 2.1.
-The Studio makes every effort to run courses as advertised.
-However, the Studio reserves the right to make changes to any Course in accordance with clause 5.
+The Studio makes every effort to run classes as advertised.
+However, the Studio reserves the right to make changes to any Class in accordance with clause 5.

 2.2.
-The Studio reserves the right to cancel or suspend any Course in accordance with clause 6.
+The Studio reserves the right to cancel or suspend any Class in accordance with clause 6.

 2.3.
 The information provided on booking will become part of the student’s record.
 By entering into a contract with the Studio, the applicant gives consent for the Studio to store and process personal data in accordance with the Data Protection Act.